swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-7-move-the-ml-experiment-code-to-the-cloud/index.md

 ## Configure Git for the remote branch

 Add the remote origin to your repository.
+Replace `<your git repository url>` with the URL of your Git repository.
 Your Git service should provide these instructions as well.

 ```sh title="Execute the following command(s) in a terminal"